 - Franchise models

-- The benefits of franchising a business
+- The benefits of franchising your business

-- Getting a business ready for franchise
+- Getting your business ready for a franchise

 - Selecting a franchisee